Pedro Blanco Soto: In the Peruvian Army of Liberation

 Despite his promising career in the royal army, like many other American officers he defected to the pro-independence side, although a few days later he was already a member of the patriot army, fighting the rest of the campaign against the army in which he had served until then and in the that a brother of his was still training as an assistant to Brigadier Valdés, incorporated into the Peruvian army, he made the second intermediate campaign under the command of General Andrés de Santa Cruz, finding himself in the battle of Zepita for which Santa Cruz was appointed marshal.
-When General Santa Cruz withdrew in defeat from Upper Peru, he led a party of scattered soldiers who joined the army of the patriotic leader José Miguel Lanza to fight under his orders in Alzuri against the forces of General Olañeta where, despite their courage, they were defeated by the best equipped royalist troops, after this action he returned to Lima to join the united army of Bolívar being named commander of the third squadron of "Húsares del Perú" who, due to their brave participation in the Battle of Junín, in which Commander Soto was recognized for his courage in the official report, were renamed by the liberator as "Húsares de Junín", and that today constitute the presidential guard of Peru.
+When General Santa Cruz withdrew in defeat from Upper Peru, he led a party of scattered soldiers who joined the army of the patriotic leader José Miguel Lanza to fight under his orders in Alzuri against the forces of General Olañeta where, despite their courage, they were defeated by the best equipped royalist troops, after this action he returned to Lima to join the united army of Bolívar being named commander of the third squadron of Hussars of Junín who, due to their brave participation in the Battle of Junín, in which Commander Soto was recognized for his courage in the official report, were renamed by the liberator as Hussars of Junín, and that today constitute the presidential guard of Peru.

 Finally, he would also fight in the decisive Battle of Ayacucho in which he was seriously wounded to the point that, believing his death certain, he told General José de la Mar, chief of his division, when he went to see him, the following: "General, I am dying, but I have the satisfaction of sealing my country's freedom with my blood."
 According to the memoirs of Colonel Manuel Antonio López, Commander Soto was among the more than 50 officers, mainly Peruvians, who, on the eve of the final battle, gathered in the field of Ayacucho to greet and say goodbye to his family and friends who were active in the royal army and in which his brother commanded a body of Spanish cavalry.